USOFTEK/uteam_backoffice_sync_daemon/README.md

 # Sync Daemon

-  Daemon to synchronize database from billing to backoffice(BO).
-Currently works in one direction: from billing to BO.
+  Daemon to synchronize database from billing to backoffice(BO) and from BO to billing.
+To see what data will be synchronized from tracker to billing please see a `sync_user_profile` method in 'lib/daemon.rb'

 ## Install